-Even at rest, muscles receive weak intermittent stimuli from the nervous system.
+As noted earlier, even at rest, muscles receive weak intermittent stimuli from the nervous system.
 When totally deprived of neural stimulation, a paralyzed muscle may atrophy to one-quarter of its initial size.
 Fibrous connective tissue replaces the lost muscle tissue, making muscle rehabilitation impossible. +

-17. How do aerobic and resistance exercise differ in their effects on muscle size and function?
+16. How do aerobic and resistance exercise differ in their effects on muscle size and function?